aatwo/ChainCast/README.md

 <b>What tech stack was used?</b> C++ and SDL2

 <b>Why would you use such a low level tech stack for a game jam?</b> This was less about the game and more about the desire for me to work more with raw C++, SDL2, Makefiles and Visual Studio Codes C++ plugin.
 You could probably crank out something better than this using Unity in an hour but this was more about learning than anything else.

+<b>How do I build and run this?</b> The build for this currently only supports Linux but due to the projects small size it would be very easy to get it working on Windows.
+The only things it links against are SDL2, SDL2_image, SDL2_mixer and SDL2_ttf.